bcgov/angular-scaffold/README.md

 For dev, test, and production builds on OpenShift/Jenkins see `openshift/README.md` for detailed instructions on how to setup in an OpenShift environment using nginx.

+# Configuration
+The NGINX configuration has an endpoint that can be set to pass-through to a back-end service for configuration data to be served by the same service as the Angular SPA.
+- Set the environment variable CONFIG_ENDPOINT to an ipv4 addr of the service in order to provide configuration data to front-ends dynamically.